drinkjava2/jSqlBox/README.md

       Customer customer=Customer.loadbyID(customerID); //load from DB or from cache

       /* Below code use a raw sql, jSQLBox does not re-invent SQL language but support cached beans'
-       * dirty-checking to impliment transparent persistence, it's based on a threadlocal variable works on
+       * dirty-checking to impliment transparent persistence, it's based on a threadlocal cache works on
-       * background, and it also do some other complex jobs like change it to PreparedStatement to prevent
+       * background, and it also do some other complex jobs like change sql to PreparedStatement to
-       * SQL injection, all above functions are benefited from ActiveRecord design architecture.
+       * prevent SQL injection, all above functions are benefited from ActiveRecord design architecture.
        * ORDER() is a static imported method to tell SQLBox the table name.
        */
       customer.setOrderCounts('select count(*)+1 from "+ORDER()+" where "+ORDER.CustomerID()